LSSTDESC/Berkeley2019SWE/workshop.md

 taught, please take a walk around and help others complete the exercises.

+##  Before we begin

+Make sure to setup your environment for the workshop by following [these instructions](https://lsstdesc.github.io/Berkeley2019SWE/slides.html#/1)

 ## Building a Python package from scratch

 <div class="live-demo">